DorKnafo/inversify-code-samples/marionette/readme.md

 - The **implementation types (classes)** are declared in files and folders under the `source` directory.
 - The **bindings** are declared under the `source/inversify.config.ts`.

-This file imports each of the implementation types (classes) in the application.
+The `source/inversify.config.ts` file imports each of the implementation types (classes) in the application.
 So, if we know that a class has a dependency on a service type (interface) and we want to find where is located its implementation type (class) `source/inversify.config.ts` is a good place to start searching for it.

 One we have declared all the bindings we invoke the resolve method (in `source/main.ts`):